 Spresense main board with attached camera, sensor add-on, Wi-Fi add-on, and extension board.

-Make sure the SD card is formatted as FAT before inserting it into the Spresense.
+An SD card is necessary to use the Spresense.
+Make sure it is formatted in FAT format before inserting it into the Spresense.

 Use a micro-USB cable to connect the main development board (not the extension board) to your computer.

 The development board does not come with the right firmware yet.
 To update the firmware:

 - 3.Open the flash script for your operating system (

 - 4.Wait until flashing is complete.
 The on-board LEDs should stop blinking to indicate that the new firmware is running.

 If you have a choice of serial ports and are not sure which one to use, pick /dev/tty.SLAB_USBtoUART or /dev/cu.usbserial-*